Kapukurr/uw-cse581.github.io/_modules/week-07.md

 ---
-title: "Oct 21: Feminism and Power"
+title: "Jan 25: Feminism and Power"
 ---